The Donut Hole (or Coverage Gap) is a term used to describe the third phase of your

 all formulary drugs.

-So if you are using a brand-name formulary drug with a retail cost of $300 and you are paying only a $47 co-pay for the drug, the $300 retail drug value counts toward meeting your plan's $4,130 Initial Coverage Limit and entering the 2021 Donut Hole.
+So, if you are using a formulary drug with a retail cost of $300, although you are paying only a $47 co-pay for your medication, the $300 retail drug value counts toward meeting your plan's $4,430 Initial Coverage Limit and entering the 2022 Donut Hole.

 Question: But isn't the Donut Hole closed now?